anusuyababy/Similarity-score-entire-document/README.md

-# Similarity-score-entire-document
+# similarity-score-app
-python, html, strsimpy
+using cosine similarity